mrnebbi/nixie-tube-clock/README.md

 ## Overview ##

-My Nixie Tube clock is driven by a ATMega328P (the same one MCU used in an Arduino Uno), four IN-14 Nixie Tubes, an IN-3 neon lamp, and a DS3231 RTC clock module.
+My Nixie Tube clock is driven by a ATMega328P _(the same MCU used in an Arduino Uno)_, four IN-14 Nixie Tubes, an IN-3 neon lamp, and a DS3231 RTC clock module.
 The tubes are powered by a high power [AC to DC supply](https://www.electroresales.com/hv-psu.html).

 ## Schematics